cortezcristian/node-limiter/README.md

 This command will check for new processes every 10 seconds, and the max cpu percentage limit is set to 77.
 For all the process that matches chrome or mongo.

+- `-l` is the list of words (processes names) you want to grep, as comma separated values.
+- `-t` is how often it will scan for new processes, defaults to 20 seconds
+- `-c` is the CPU limit, defaults to 50

+You need to keep the terminal open for this to work.

 ## Installation